ufosc/Lunch_Buddies/README.md

 ---
 ## Contributing
 - All contributions are welcome and appreciated!!
-    - Programming Languages: JavaScript
+    - Programming Languages: JavaScript, Go
     - UI software framework: React Native

 #### Tips:
-- For an IDE, use VSCode :)
-- Also you can use these links to get familiar with programming languages/frameworks/libraries we will be using:
+- You can use these links to get familiar with programming languages/frameworks/libraries we will be using:
     - [React Native Getting Started](https://reactnative.dev/docs/environment-setup)
     - [React Native App Tutorial](https://www.youtube.com/watch?v=0-S5a0eXPoc)
     - [Beginners JavaScript Tutorial](https://www.youtube.com/watch?v=PkZNo7MFNFg&t=2783s)